rupeshtiwari/rupeshtiwari/README.md

 - Playing precaution instruments [like Tabla, Drums](https://www.youtube.com/watch?v=5xNc5ARJmSQ&list=PL4LktSLyuSL7ndc4um5EOaB04yDObupEv&index=1)
 - Reading and writing about spirituality [sample posts](https://www.rupeshtiwari.com/vivekananda/)

+## Pluralsight Author

+Now a days RxJS is much popular and testing RxJS is challenge.
+I would recommend using Marble Diagrams to write specs for your RxJS methods.
+Learn everything you should know about [RxJS Unit Testing with Marble Diagram course at Pluralsight](https://app.pluralsight.com/library/courses/unit-testing-rxjs-marble-diagrams/table-of-contents) from scratch.
+If you like my course please add ratings and comments.
+Visit my [Pluralsight profile](https://app.pluralsight.com/profile/author/rupesh-tiwari)

 ## Paid online training for developers & freshers 👨🏼‍🏫

 I conduct software development trainings.
 Here are some of my training materials you have to buy them though!😃 If you want to become **full stack developer** and grow your carrier as Lead Developer/Architect then consider my training courses.